thecodeflayer/alttp-tracker/FAQ.md

 #### A location should/should not be accessible with the items I have!
 What gives?

 If you've found an issue with location logic please please submit an [issue](https://github.com/thecodeflayer/alttp-tracker/issues)!
 In coding location logic I attempted to follow the randomizer logic as closely as possible.
-I have even done several runs to manuall test the logic and have implemented unit tests using the tests from the randomizer as a guide.
+I have even done several runs to manually test the logic and have implemented unit tests using the tests from the randomizer as a guide.

 That said, there still may be placed that have been missed and I welcome your feedback.